codeandtheory/YComponentBrowser/README.md

 where the user needs to provide the following parameters:
 * The name of the category.
 * Model for the view to be displayed, which again includes:
-     * The title label to display the content.
+     * The title for the color.
-     * model which is the color of the color view.
+     * The color to display.
      * The detail label which is an optional parameter, allows a user to display additional details if needed.
      * The axis attribute which is an optional parameter with which a user can decide whether they want to display the title, details and color view to         be displayed vertically or horizontally.